exerinity.dev / projects / voxity / faq

 voxity: faq

-Can you download voxity?
+Can you download Voxity?

-Yes - Audion automatically "installs" itself as an offline PWA when you visit it.
-There is also an experimental Electron version for Windows that you can download here.
+Yes - Voxity automatically "installs" itself as an offline PWA when you visit it.
+There is also an outdated experimental Electron version for Windows that you can download here.
 It does nothing special, it's literally just an executable wrapper around the web version, only much more bulky.
 I recommend using the web version.

 Also, here is a quick table comparing the two versions: